 A picture (or diagram) is worth a thousand words

-Getting students ready to read is very important, especially when they will be tackling a longer reading selection.
+Getting students ready to read longer reading sections is crucial, especially when they will be tackling an entire book.

 P.S.
 If you enjoyed this article, please help spread it by clicking one of those sharing buttons below.
 And if you are interested in more, you should follow our Facebook page where we share more about creative, non-boring ways to teach English.